vento277/IRIS/README.md

 # Revisions

- - 1.0
+ ### 1.0
- First time introduced to Python.
-A simple one-file program
+ - A simple one-file program

- - 1.1
+ ### 1.1
-A bit more advanced program with a library of responses to assist the keyword-based conversation.
-It has multiple levels of function calls.
+ - A bit more advanced programming with a library of responses to assist the keyword-based conversation.
+ - Multiple levels of function calls.

- - 2.0 (in progress)
+ ### 2.0 (in progress)
+ - Implementing OOP for a flexible addition of assistant abilities in the future
+ - Contextual-based conversation
-Implementing OOP for a flexible addition of assistant abilities in the future, with a contextual-based conversation trained using TensorFlow.
-Its abilities are carefully chosen from my experience over the past two years and are customized to maximize its productivity.
+ - Its abilities are carefully chosen from my experience over the past two years and are customized to maximize its productivity.

 # v2.0

 ## STT & TTS
-Vosk (local)
+STT -> Vosk (local)

-Google (Cloud)
+TTS -> Google

 ## Abilities
 - Greeting